dandavies99/dandavies99.github.io/_posts/2021-11-19-django-permissions.md

 This post is aimed at developers with some familiarity of the Django framework and its authentication system who want a more granular permissions setup than is immediately available out of the box (see the five goals below).
 For a refresher on Django in general there's no better place than the offial [Django tutorials](https://docs.djangoproject.com/en/3.2/intro/tutorial01/).
 For a clear and thorough overview of permissions in Django, I highly recommend [this article](https://blog.urbanpiper.com/django-permissions/).

 To give some context, I wrote this post after setting up a permissions framework for a database of scientific measurements relating to the performance of new battery materials.
 I'll use the main `Experiment` model in the `batteryDB` app for most examples.
 Overall I wanted to achieve the following five goals:
-1. Have user roles with different levels of permissions.
+[Goal 1](#goal-1:-define-user-roles-using-groups): Have user roles with different levels of permissions.
 For simplicity, we will focus **read only users** who can search through the public data and **maintainers** who have full control over the scientific data.
-2. Set up these user roles as soon as the project is initialised.
+[Goal 2](#goal-2:-set-up-groups-when-the-project-is-initialised-using-a-data-migration): Set up these user roles as soon as the project is initialised.
-3. Ensure that users cannot escalate their own privileges via Django's built in admin system.
+[Goal 3](#goal-3:-ensure-roles-cannot-be-changed-by-locking-down-the-user-admin-page): Ensure that users cannot escalate their own privileges via Django's built in admin system.
-4. Have control over permissions at the object level -- not just the model level -- so that the same user can perform different actions on two instances of the same model.
+[Goal 4](#goal-4:-enable-object-level-permissions-with-django-guardian): Have control over permissions at the object level -- not just the model level -- so that the same user can perform different actions on two instances of the same model.
-5. Make sure object-level permissions propagate automatically when new objects and users are created or changed.
+[Goal 5](#goal-5:-set-object-level-permissions-automatically-using-signal-handlers): Make sure object-level permissions propagate automatically when new objects and users are created or changed.

 ## Preliminaries
 Before diving into the rest of the article, I'll put a quick recap here of some Django permissions basics.
 If you're familiar with the Django authentication system, you may want to skip this section.